 These are = our ideas

 Latest Research: “What would a fantastic student-led community of care-experienced and estranged students look, and feel, like to you?”.
 This is a snapshot summary of all the chats and ideas from 2022 with over 170 students and recent graduates.
 Take a look at our findings here.

 These student ideas continue to feed into the creation of the This Is Us community.
 Remember, this space is student-led and is always open to new ways of doing things.
 Got an idea for a group, event or topic?
 Go ahead and create it yourself or gather others to help you in the This Is Us community.
 You can also drop Ira Hakim (Student Community Manager) a message if you would like a hand bringing your idea to life.

 Why does the This Is Us community exist?

-The community was born in May 2022 because the Unite Foundation received so many messages and requests from estranged and care experienced students, as well as from the work of the This Is Us forum, saying they wish they knew other people from similar backgrounds and that some sort of community existed specifically for and by them.
+The community was born in May 2022 because the Unite Foundation received many messages from estranged and care experienced students, as well as recommendations from students in the This Is Us forum, saying they wish they knew other people from similar backgrounds and that some sort of community existed specifically for and by them.